 11 Foods That Can Help Naturally Relieve Sore Muscles, So You Don't Have To Feel Immobile

-After a good workout, it can nice to be feel sore — that is, until you can no longer move.
+After a good workout, it can be nice to feel sore — that is, until you can no longer move.
 Luckily, you can just make a little tweak to your diet and incorporate some foods that can help relieve sore muscles.
 Choosing foods with the right nutrients can help your muscles repair and can help relieve that uncomfortable feeling a day or two after your workout.

 Contrary to popular belief, lactic acid doesn't cause muscle soreness.
 Instead, it is actually the damage to the muscle tissue that is caused by physical stress that creates such discomfort.